-This girl feels THE EXACT SAME WAY I did when my divorce was final.
+This girl feels THE EXACT SAME WAY I did when I became officially divorced.

-After months (sometimes years) of negotiations, fights, court appearances, hearings, expensive lawyer bills, document disclosures and so much other stuff, you go into court, you stand in front of the judge and he or she officially grants you your divorce.
+After months (sometimes years) of negotiations, fights, court appearances, hearings, expensive lawyer bills, document disclosures, mediation, and so much other stuff, you go into court, you stand in front of the judge and he or she officially grants you your divorce.

-The night of my divorce, my dear friend, Sandy told me we had to go out for a drink.
+The night of my divorce, a friend told me we had to go out for a drink.
 Not to celebrate and not to cry in our beer, but to mark it.
 Just to sit and talk, and to toast to new beginnings.
 So, that’s what I did.

 Getting divorced is one of the hardest things I’ve ever gone through in my life.
 Endless tears, fears, worries, tension, bitterness, loss, grief, gut-wrenching sadness and anger are all feelings one faces for months, perhaps years after a split.
 But having gone through it (and I’d wish it on no one!)
 I’m stronger, smarter and I appreciate things more than I used to, although that might be part of getting older, as well.